An Alofi Guide for Foodies

 Flights to Alofi

 Some accommodations offer transfers to and from the airport and your chosen accommodation.
 This is a good option if you are not renting a car or at least not picking up a car rental as soon as you land.
+Learn more about getting a transfer in our guide, Airport Transfer Options in Niue.

 Car Rentals in Alofi

 There are several car rental companies with depots in Alofi.
-With no public transport except for one taxi on the island, car rental is essential if you want to explore around the island.
+With no public transport except for one taxi on the island, car rental is essential if you want to explore the island.
 Car rental companies also offer airport drop-off, so you can have your car available when you arrive.
 Note that you need to purchase a Niue Driver’s Licence from the Police Station for driving in Niue.
 Check out The Guide to Car Hire in Niue for more information.

 Foodie Activities in Alofi